-Mission House Museum – Part of the rich and varied history of Hawaii’s religious heritage, the Mission House dates back to the 1800’s and was once a printing house, a storehouse and lodgings for the early missionaries to Hawaii.
-Hawaii’s ancient religious foundations and cultural dynamic drastically changed when Christian missionaries came to the islands and the kapu system began to decline, To get a better understanding of this period, visitors can walk through the buildings to see relics of the bygone times, meander through the auditorium and stop by the gift shop.
+Part of Hawaii’s rich religious heritage, the Mission House dates back to the 1800’s.
+It was once a printing house, a storehouse and lodgings for the early missionaries to Hawaii.
+Hawaii’s ancient religious foundations drastically changed due to the missionaries’ influence on the islands.
+As a result, the Hawaiian kapu system of rules and laws began to decline.
+To gain a better understanding of this period, you can walk through the buildings to see relics of the bygone times.
+Also, you can wander through the auditorium and stop by the gift shop.
 Tickets for guided tours and general admission range from $6 to $10 per person.

-King Kamehameha Statue – This famous statue is located in front of the Ali’iolani Hale building where the Hawaiian Supreme Court and State Law Library stand.
-Ali’iolani Hale, featured in numerous film and TV projects, was built in 1874 and originally intended to be a palace for the royals.
+You can find this famous statue in front of the Ali’iolani Hale building.
+This is the home of the Hawaii Supreme Court and State Law Library.
+Ali’iolani Hale, featured in numerous film and TV shows, was built in 1874 and was originally intended as a palace.
 In front of this building is the majestic statue of King Kamehameha in striking hues of black and gold.

-Chinatown – The first Chinese immigrants to Hawaii arrived in the 18th century, with their numbers continually increasing through to the 19th century when they began to work in sugar plantations.
+The first Chinese immigrants to Hawaii arrived in the 18th century.
+Their numbers continually increased during the 19th century when they began to work in the sugar plantations.
 They congregated in small communities of family-owned restaurants and businesses, known from the 1870’s as Chinatown.
-This historic area of Honolulu has suffered fire, plague, war and severe crime, yet somehow has still managed to be one of the most vibrant parts of the capital city.
-Guests can explore the streets and try authentic Chinese food, buy Chinese crafts, and gifts or visit nearby temples.
+This historic area of Honolulu has suffered fire, plague, war and crime.
+But yet somehow, it continues to be one of the most vibrant parts of the city.
+Visitors can explore the area, try authentic Chinese food, buy gifts or visit nearby temples.

-State Capitol Building – While many governmental buildings may seem uninteresting at first blush, the State Capitol Building in Honolulu has numerous intriguing aspects that make it an important site to visit on any walking tour on Oahu.
-One unique feature is that the building was designed to reflect aspects of nature in Hawaii.
-The mirror-like pools are meant to serve as reminders about the all-surrounding ocean revered by the Hawaiian people.
-Additionally, some of the legislative chambers of the building have been created to resemble the walls of a volcano.
-A statue at the front of the building honors Father Damien, the courageous man who gave his life to serving lepers on the island of Molokai in the 19th century.
+While many governmental buildings may look uninteresting, Hawaii’s State Capitol Building is definitely not.
+The capitol has intriguing aspects that make it an important site to visit on Oahu.
+The building was designed to symbolize Hawaii.
+The mirror-like pools are the oceans surrounding Hawaii.
+While the legislative chambers of the building represent walls of a volcano.
+A statue at the front of the building honors Father Damien.
+He was the priest who gave his life serving lepers on the island of Molokai in the 19th century.
 One cannot go on a walking tour of Honolulu without stopping at the State Capitol Building.